Neocreb/frontend-eloity-unified-ecosys/BLOG_RSS_INTEGRATION.md

 ## Overview

-This integration connects the SoftChat landing page blog system to the cryptocurrency page's "Learn & News" tab, displaying blog posts as an RSS feed to provide educational content directly within the crypto trading interface.
+This integration connects the Eloity landing page blog system to the cryptocurrency page's "Learn & News" tab, displaying blog posts as an RSS feed to provide educational content directly within the crypto trading interface.

 ## Features